Model house with coins stacked up in front

 Residential network tariffs are changing

 The way that network tariffs are structured is changing.
-In the past, most retail electricity tariffs featured a fixed daily charge plus a variable cost based on how many kilowatt hours (kWh) of electricity was consumed during the billing period, regardless of what time of day the consumption took place.
+In the past, most tariffs featured a fixed daily charge plus a variable cost based on how many kilowatt hours (kWh) of electricity was consumed during the billing period, regardless of what time of day the consumption took place.

 As there are times when the electricity network is used more heavily (peak times) and times when the network is underutilised (off-peak times), this approach to charging doesn’t reflect the cost of generating or supplying electricity.